moneycabui/InterviewPrep/README.md

 # InterviewPrep

-A repo for interview prop and improving problem solving skills
+A repo designed for interview prepping and improving problem solving skills